mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 plants based on tonnage.
 Any specific drive will be less efficient as the tonnage it must drive increases.
-The drive potential table lists 24 standard drive types, identified by the letters A through Z (omitting I and 0 to avoid con· fusion with the numerals 1 and 0).
+The drive potential table lists 24 standard drive types, identified by the letters A throughZ (omitting I and 0 to avoid con· fusion with the numerals 1 and 0).
 Also listed are various tonnage levels for hulls; any tonnage which exceeds a listed level should be read at the next higher level.
 Correlating hull size with drive letter indicates drive potential.
 For maneuver drives, this potential is the Gs of acceleration available.
 For jump drives, the potential is the jump number (Jn), or jump range in parsecs.
 For power plants, it is power plant rating (Pn).
 For example, a 200-ton hull equipped with maneuver drive-A can produce 1-G acceleration; an 800-ton hull equipped with jump drive-D can produce